JiaRuiming-1/deep-reinforcement-learning/p3_collab-compet/README.md

 `Tennis.ipynb` in main process code implementation.

-`maddpg_agent.py` packaged agent functions, experience buffer.
+`maddpg_agent.py` packaged agent functions, memerory buffer.

 `model.py` is used to define model.

-`replay_buffer.py` is defined  to collect  agent trajectories.

 Trained model data save in `assets` folder.

-`Report.md` is my conclusion of this task.
+`Report.ipynb` is my conclusion of this task.

 Follow the instructions in all these file to start or get overview in `Report.md` first.